Pesicp/Desk-Mate-Zero/README.md

 # Description
 - **Picture slideshow** — New picture every 60 minutes, picture changes on touch.
 - **Fullscreen Clock** — When Wi-Fi is on, it shows time from the first weather card.
 When Wi-Fi is off, it shows system/network time.
 - **Internet Radio** — Browse and stream thousands of free internet radio stations via the Radio Browser API.
 Search by country or station name.
 Radio keeps playing in the background while you browse other cards.
-Sidebar layout with volume, stop, favorites (♡/♥), country browse, and a fake audio visualizer.
+Sidebar layout with volume, stop, pause, favorites, and country browse.
 A small indicator appears on all slides when radio is playing.
+An **EQ button** (top-right on the radio card) opens a popup with 8 equalizer presets: Off, Flat, Classical, Club, Dance, Full Bass, Rock, and Pop.
-- **Weather Forecast** — Shows temperature, current condition, current icon, hourly (8 hours), and daily (5 days) forecasts.
+- **Weather Forecast** — Shows temperature, current condition, current icon, hourly (8 hours), and daily (5 days) forecasts with **condition-specific dynamic backgrounds** (clear sky, rain, snow, thunderstorm, etc., with day/night variants).
 Icons are high-resolution 512×512 Meteocons auto-discovered by WMO weather code.
   - Also shows time in the selected city.
+The weather UI stays hidden until the first successful data fetch; only the clock and date are visible while loading.
 When Wi-Fi is off the clock keeps ticking, the weather disappears.
-Has a manual refresh button.
 - **Add City** — Add and remove cities.
-Limit is 10 cities for better performance.
+Limit is **5 cities** for better performance on the Pi Zero 2W.
 Duplicates cannot be added.
-- **Power, Wi-Fi** — Power off, reboot.
+- **Power, Wi-Fi, SSH** — Power off, reboot.
 Turn Wi-Fi on or off, connect, disconnect, forget networks with ease.
+Toggle SSH on or off directly from the UI.
 - **Double press/touch to lock/unlock the screen** — Disabled for the Add City card.
   - It is set up really fast to avoid accidental lock: **0.2 seconds**.
 With 2 fingers it works best.
   - If the touch is not responding, you have locked the screen.